enricllagostera/how-not-to-use-a-phone/docs/test-logs.md

 Cons:

 - Tricky and case specific solutions
-- Performance is quite laggy on the emulator / companion app
+- Performance is quite slow on the emulator / companion app
 - Very few options to customize built-in blocks
 - Difficult to replicate designs involving multiple components (no prefabbing)